jai-dewani/Opportunities/README.md

   - How will this be helpful
   - Timeline to apply of compelete the tasks

-For all those who are new to github markdown I have added a link for you help :grin:
+For all those who are new to GitHub markdown I have added a link for you help :grin:
 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 [Emojis in markdown](https://gist.github.com/rxaviers/7360908), Because we all love emojis :heart: